NTlink/ntlink-ws-sdk/README.md

 - [x] 2.0.3 Adding error handling on stamp CFDI and retention methods
 - [x] 2.0.4 Adding nomina12.xsd for class autogeneration via JaxB
 - [x] 2.0.4 Format  Pom and fixing import
+- [x] 2.0.4 Correction of type XMLGregorian to string of for nomina12.xsd

 -
 <!-- LICENSE -->
 ## License